vncg/react-admin/.github/ISSUE_TEMPLATE/Custom.md

 ---

-We primarily use GitHub as an issue tracker; for usage and support questions, please use StackOverflow(http://stackoverflow.com/questions/tagged/react-admin using the tag `react-admin`).
+We primarily use GitHub as an issue tracker; for usage and support questions, please use StackOverflow(http://stackoverflow.com/questions/tagged/vn-kooch-react-admin using the tag `vn-kooch-react-admin`).
 Thanks! 😁.